cnlohr/badderapple/README.md

 † we used this on the final project.
 See rationale below.

 Note: these tests were generated with `make sizecomp` the code for several of these tests is in the `attic/` folder.

+### Observations

+1. For small payloads, it looks like gzip outperforms zstd, in spite of zstd having 40 years to improve over it.
+This is not a fluke, and has been true for many of my test song datasets.
+2. For larger payloads, bzip2 seems to outperform zstd.
+So, I guess the only place that zstd really shines in the speed by which it can uncompress.
+3. I expected BSON to save space, but it was larger, and compressed worse.
+I guess it's only useful for increasing the speed of parsing.
+4. Finding a way to express your data more concisely absolutely obliterates any compression algorithms you can throw at your problem.
+Don't settle for a binary representation, like bson.

+### More Observations

 Note, when not using lzss, the uptick in size because to use VPX, you have to have a probability table, and huffman tables can be used in lower compression arenas to more effectivity.